akhall279/sf-ic-conditioner/REPORT.md

 <img src="images/regression.jpg" width="400" height="300">

-where
+where:

 (X) = the signal forecast (momentum or reversal)

-(Yt) = the dispersion measure defined above,
+(Yt) = the dispersion measure defined above

-(X Yt) = interaction term used to test whether the predictive power of the signal changes when dispersion changes.
+(X Yt) = interaction term used to test whether the predictive power of the signal changes when dispersion changes

 **Interpretation**

-If (θX,Y  = 0): dispersion does not affect the signal’s IC If (θX,Y  ≠ 0): dispersion helps predict when the signal will be more accurate In other words, the regression tests whether the IC of the signal is conditional on dispersion.
+If (θX,Y  = 0): dispersion does not affect the signal’s IC

+If (θX,Y  ≠ 0): dispersion helps predict when the signal will be more accurate

+In other words, the regression tests whether the IC of the signal is conditional on dispersion.

 ---